metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

         `/ home/user/Desktop/latest.sql.bz2`

 	3. Error: `fatal: unable to access 'https://github.com/path/to/repo.git/': gnutls_handshake() failed: Error in the pull function` after entering the `git clone --recursive https://github.com/bookbrainz/bookbrainz-site.git` command.
 At this point, you should check your internet connection.
 If it persists, make sure you are not working behind a proxy.

+	4. There are no css styles!
+My local page does not look like bookbrainz.org at all !
+	Check if you have a folder located at `src/client/stylesheets/bootstrap`.
+If you don't, in a terminal window at the root of the repository run this command `./scripts/copy-client-scripts.sh` and try again.

 * ElasticSearch